romanhaa/ubersicht-yet-another-simple-calendar-widget/README.md

 ## How to install

-- Create a new directory in the Übersicht widgets directory, e.g. `calendar`, and place the [`calendar.jsx`](calendar.jsx) file in it.
+- Download the `.zip` archive and place the content (a directory called `yet-another-simple-calendar.widget`) in the Übersicht widgets directory.
 - Open the `calendar.jsx` file and adjust values in the "CUSTOMIZE ME" section to adjust widget placement and size.

 ## Ideas for enhancements